Ask the Experts

 At EPTAC Corporation, Mr. Lambert oversees content of course offerings, IPC Certification programs and provides customers with expert consultation in electronics manufacturing, including RoHS/WEEE and lead free issues.
 Leo is also the IPC General Chairman for the Assembly/Joining Process Committee.

-which effect the rate of Cu dissolution such as solder flow rate, alloy type,
+There are many factorswhich effect the rate of Cu dissolution such as solder flow rate, alloy type,copper type and of course soldering temperature and contact or dwelltime.

 Mike Scimeca created FCT Assembly after the purchase of Fine Line Stencil, Inc., and consists of two major operations: stencil manufacturing and the manufacturing of electronic assembly products such as solder paste, flux and solder bar.